Undergraduates looking for TA opportunities can apply here

 Items are NOT to be left in the laboratory.
 Lockers are available on a first-come, first-served basis.
 Students use their own lock.
 Contents are removed at the end of each quarter.

 Each section is responsible for disposal of chemical wastes in the laboratory.
-Since waste disposal is part of any chemical laboratory, your students should be taught proper disposal techniques.
+Since waste disposal is part of any chemical laboratory, students should be taught proper disposal techniques.
 The following guidelines will take care of most disposal problems.

 - All undergraduate waste will have specific waste streams.
 Lab technicians can assist in locating these.

 - All waste must be disposed of through Environmental Health & Safety.
 Consult the Chemical Waste Management Guide in the UW Laboratory Safety manual.
+Waste Disposal is managed by lab technicians.

 Check in and Check out Procedures